 - Open Microsoft Excel

-- Open an existing file containing data you can use to add a sparkline (Use Ctrl + O on the keyboard) or just create a quick sample of data
+- Open an existing file containing data you can use to add a sparkline (Use Ctrl + F12 on the keyboard to bypass Backstage view and go directly to the Open dialog box) or just create a quick sample of data

 - Place your cursor in the cell, where you wish to insert the Sparkline